LieberInstitute/DeDHed/README.md

 ## Example

-This is a basic example which shows you how to obtain the quality surrogate variables (qSVs) for the brainseq [phase II dataset](http://eqtl.brainseq.org/phase2). qSVs are essentially pricipal components from an rna-seq experiment designed to model bench degradation.
+This is a basic example which shows how to obtain the quality surrogate variables (qSVs) for the brainseq [phase II dataset](http://eqtl.brainseq.org/phase2). qSVs are essentially principal components from an rna-seq experiment designed to model bench degradation.
 For more on principal components you can read and introductory article [here](https://towardsdatascience.com/tidying-up-with-pca-an-introduction-to-principal-components-analysis-f876599af383#:~:text=The%20goal%20of%20PCA%20is,eliminate%20ones%20that%20do%20not).
-At the start of this script we will have a [`RangedSummarizedExperiment`](https://www.rdocumentation.org/packages/SummarizedExperiment/versions/1.2.3/topics/RangedSummarizedExperiment-class) and a list of all the transcripts found in our degradation study.
+At the start of this script we will have an [`RangedSummarizedExperiment`](https://www.rdocumentation.org/packages/SummarizedExperiment/versions/1.2.3/topics/RangedSummarizedExperiment-class) and a list of all the transcripts found in our degradation study.
 At the end we will have a table with differential expression results that is